openstack/charm-specs/specs/train/approved/policy-d-override.rst

 that (most likely) need the policy override facility.
 The principal ones that are the scope of this work are:

+- cinder
+- designate (reactive charm)
+- glance
 - keystone
-- neutron-gateway
 - neutron-api
-- nova-compute
 - nova-cloud-controller
-- glance
-- cinder
+- openstack-dashboard (horizon)
-- designate (reactive charm)

 The nature of the implementation should make it relatively easy to implement this on further charms.
 Designate is included to provide a proof-of-concept